felipesere/advisorex/lib/advisor/core/answers/README.md

 ## Changes

-You'll likely need to changes here if the way answers are submitted change.
+You'll likely need updates here if the way answers are submitted changes.
 Another source of changes could be different ways to find and represent answers.